IvanUkhov/blog/_drafts/2021-01-25-dirichlet-process.md

 reference point.

 > For the curious reader, the source code of this R [notebook] along with
-> auxiliary [scripts] that are used for performing the calculations presented
+> auxiliary [scripts] that are used for performing all the calculations
-> below can be found on GitHub.
+> presented below can be found on GitHub.

 The empirical cumulative distribution function of the velocity is as follows: